adityaponnada/video_timestamp_overlay/README.md

 `python overlay_multiple_videos.py folder_path_with_multiple_videos number_of_cores`

 The folder path is the path to folder that contains all the mp4 videos collected during data collection.
-For paralellel processing please provide the number of cores to be used (e.g., 4 or 8).
+For parallel processing please provide the number of cores to be used (e.g., 4 or 8).
 The output is saved in multiple_videos_folder/stamped/stitched/